The BES Fellowship

 Priority Regions

-We are currently accepting applications for the 2025 BES Fellowship in the following regions:
+We are currently accepting applications in the following regions: Arizona, Ohio, Tennessee, and Georgia (outside of Atlanta).

 Compensation & Benefits

-The following benefits are provided to Build Track Fellows for one full year, beginning in August and going through July of the following year.
-Community Co-Design Fellows receive two years of support, beginning in August and ending in July two years later.
+The following list includes some but not all benefits that are provided to Build Track Fellows for one full year.
+Community Co-Design Track Fellows receive two years of support.

 Criteria